 - Trash bins are lined with black plastic bags and should be emptied if full.
-New bags can be found in the metal cabinet across from the sink.
+New bags can be found in the cabinet under the small sink next to the dishwasher.
 Full bags should be taken out to the dumpster (on your right at the end of the walkway after exiting the door by the Parish Office).

 - Pitchers, coolers, and other non-disposable dishes should be washed and put away.